AnyDSL/rodent/README.md

 # Building

-The dependencies are: CMake, AnyDSL (`llvm_60` branch), libpng, SDL2, and optionally the Embree sources for the benchmarking tools.
+The dependencies are: CMake, AnyDSL (`llvm_60` branch), libpng, SDL2, and optionally the Embree (version > 3.0) sources for the benchmarking tools.
 Once the dependencies are installed, use the following commands to build the project:

     mkdir build